 The Littlehampton Miniature Railway's first locomotive under new management, a diesel electric named 'Albert', was purchased jointly by three association members, and was delivered to the Mewsbrook Park Shed on 23 August 2016.
 Originally built to 15 inch gauge, 'Albert' was re-gauged to 12¼ inches in October 2016.

-The loco was built by RVM Engineering , Hastings.
-The tram loco was originally named Tilby, and ran on the Hastings Miniature Railway until being purchased by the LMR in the spring of 2017.
-Daisy was re-gauged from 10¼ inches to 12¼ inches before being delivered to the LMR.
-The loco was rebuilt with a taller, totally new body by our engineers during the summer months, and a few other technical modifications were also made.
+This petrol hydraulic tram engine named 'Daisy', was built by RVM Engineering , Hastings.
+The tram loco was originally named 'Tilby', and ran on the Hastings Miniature Railway until being purchased by the LMR in the spring of 2017.
+'Daisy' was re-gauged from 10¼ inches to 12¼ inches before being delivered to the LMR.
+The loco was rebuilt with a taller, totally new body by our engineers during the summer months; a few other technical modifications were also made at the same time.

 Four 'Safari Express' coaches were built by Severn Lamb in 1979 for the West Midland Safari and Leisure Park at Bewdley.
 The Safari Park railway closed in 2013 and the rolling stock found its way to the Windmill Farm Railway in Lancashire.

 The Littlehampton Heritage Railway Association purchased all four coaches from Windmill Farm, and they were delivered to Mewsbrook Park at the end of June 2016.
 Three of the coaches were re-gauged from 15 to 12¼ inches in time for the start of the Summer season, the fourth being converted that September.

 One coach has been modified to provide a Guard's compartment at one end, this compartment is fitted with a manual control valve and pressure gauges, for the continuous air braking system.

 The sides of the coaches are gradually being modified with cut out sections to allow easier access to the compartments.